Js-Brecht/gatsby-plugin-ts-config/README.md

       }
       ```

-      * Contains the collection of all the plugins that have been resolved by the `includePlugins()` function,
-        defined below.  `name` will be the registered name of the plugin, and the `config`, `node`, `browser`,
-        and `ssr` properties will be the same as defined above.

-  * A collection of the fully qualified paths for all of the Gatsby configuration files that have been
-    resolved, and that will be called, by this plugin.
-This will be equal to any of the endpoints that
-    you have in your `configDir`, with one exception:
-    * If your `configDir` is the same as the `projectRoot`, then `gatsby-ssr` and `gastby-browser` will
-      **not** be included in these resolved endpoints, because they will not be called by this plugin.
   * If the `browser` or `ssr` properties are included, they will only have one index, containing the
     location of the endpoint that was resolved.
 This is because transpiling & compiling of those modules
     is done by Gatsby itself, not this module.
-  * The first index of each property will always be the Gatsby endpoint.
+  * The first index of each property will always be your local Gatsby endpoint.
 All following indexes will be
     the files that were required/imported by that one

 #### `gatsby-config` utilites

 1. `includePlugins`: This function allows you to register plugins with strongly typed options.
 Using it
   also enables advanced plugin resolution, allowing you to automatically resolve local plugins.
 Any
-  plugins resolved this way will also be compiled, so if you have plugins written in Typescript, they
+  plugins resolved this way will also be compiled, so if you have local plugins written in Typescript, they
   will be transpiled so that they can be consumed by Gatsby.

     * There are few overloads for this function.

       1. You may include an array of plugins in the first parameter, which takes the same shape as Gatsby's
          plugin array.
-      2. You may optionally include a callback function in the second parameter.
+          * You may optionally include a **callback function** in the second parameter.
 It will receive all of the
             same parameters defined above for the `gatsby-*` as-a-function.
 It must return an array in the same
             shape as Gatsby's plugin array.

-      3. Or, you may include only the callback function in the first parameter.
+      2. Or, you may include only the **callback function** in the first parameter.

     * Any plugins defined in the array in the first parameter will be resolved before the normal Gatsby plugin
       array is processed.
 This means that any plugins resolved this way will be available to the normal